2i2c-org/team-compass/services/interactive-computing/communicating-changes.md

 Here is an explicit list of the types of changes that will be communicated out through this channel:

 1. Version upgrades of:
-    1. z2jh
+    1. `z2jh`
-    2. kubernetes
+    2. Kubernetes
     3. `jupyterhub-fancy-profiles`
-    4. `jupyterhub-home-nfs
+    4. `jupyterhub-home-nfs`
-    5. dask-gateway
+    5. `dask-gateway`
-    6. binderhub
+    6. `binderhub`
     7. [Our home page default implementation](https://github.com/2i2c-org/infrastructure/issues/5399)

 2. *Structural* changes in how we provide our service.
 Examples of this would be:
-    1. Moving from using cloud provider home dirs to `jupyterhub-home-nfs`
+    1. Moving from using cloud provider home directories to `jupyterhub-home-nfs`.
-    2. Switching our profileList options to match memory requests to guarantees
+    2. Modifying our `profileList` options to match memory requests to guarantees.
-    3. Changing from auth0 to CILogon for authenticating by default
+    3. Changing from Auth0` to CILogon for authenticating by default.
-    4. Switching base instance type from one node type to another
+    4. Switching the base instance type from one node type to another.

 ## Responsibility